-Many adults tend to think debit cards are special because they didn’t grow up with them.
-The fact is that they’re a regular part of managing money, and if we want to raise money-wise children, they need to be comfortable with debit cards.
+Many adults tend to think debit cards are unusual or unnecessary because they didn’t grow up with them.
+The fact is that they’re a regular part of managing money, and if we want to raise money-wise children, they need to be comfortable with debit cards, too.

 2. Show them how to monitor their account online and protect their funds.

-Stewardship is about mindfulness.
-To be responsible for their finances, kids need to learn to observe their accounts and keep them safe.
+Stewardship is also about mindfulness.
+To be responsible for their finances, kids need to learn to keep track of their finances and keep them safe.
 One easy way to do that is by teaching your children to monitor accounts digitally.
 Some accounts even allow parents to monitor a child’s account from anywhere.